• Skip to primary navigation

 • Add the chocolate mixture to the egg mixture, whisking constantly as you pour it in

-• Add the plain flour, cocoa powder, vanilla extract and baking powder.
-Whisk in until you can't see anymore flour
+• Add the plain flour and whisk in gently with a hand whisk until you can't see any more flour

-• Pour the batter into the lined traybake tin and bake for 15 minutes
+• Pour the batter into the lined traybake tin and bake for 15 minutes.
+Remove from the oven and set aside

-• While it is baking, make the pecan pie topping by mixing together the maple syrup, light brown sugar, eggs, vanilla extract, salt and melted butter
+• To make the pecan pie topping, mix together the maple syrup, light brown soft sugar, eggs, vanilla extract, salt and melted butter

-• Bake for a further 20 minutes, or until the pecan pie topping is golden all over, allow to cool fully before removing from the tin and slicing - I recommend slicing with a serrated knife as it makes it easier to cut through the pecan layer
+• Bake for a further 20-25 minutes, or until the pecan pie topping is golden all over with a slight jiggle.
+Allow to cool fully and put in the fridge for at least 2 hours before removing from the tin and slicing

 • Store leftovers in an airtight container in a cool place and eat within 3 days